mikeabuilder/Fusion360-class/0. Class Overview/Class module list.md

 - The basic steps in a Fusion360 design - browser, timeline, sketches... oh my!
 - Let's make something real!
 A drink coaster.

-### Module 2 - Good methods for making things
+### Module 2 - Sketches and Components - methods for making things

+- Components vs bodies -  why I like components
 - Sketching strategies and techniques -  Making sketches that won't drive you crazy.
-- Components vs bodies -  why I like components
 - Let's make something real - a door hinge

 ### Module 3 -  The lazy designer - taking control